STORE Capital (NYSE:STOR) Issues FY 2021 Earnings Guidance

 STORE Capital (NYSE:STOR) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.980-$2.000 for the period.
 The company issued revenue guidance of -.STORE Capital also updated its FY 2022 guidance to $2.150-$2.200 EPS.

-STORE Capital (NYSE:STOR) last released its quarterly earnings data on Thursday, November 4th.
-The real estate investment trust reported $0.28 earnings per share for the quarter, missing the consensus estimate of $0.49 by ($0.21).
-The firm had revenue of $199.13 million during the quarter, compared to the consensus estimate of $199.33 million.
-STORE Capital had a net margin of 33.24% and a return on equity of 4.71%.
-The business’s revenue was up 13.6% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.46 earnings per share.
-Equities research analysts expect that STORE Capital will post 1.87 EPS for the current year.
+A number of brokerages recently weighed in on STOR.
+Zacks Investment Research raised shares of STORE Capital from a hold rating to a buy rating and set a $38.00 target price on the stock in a research note on Wednesday.
+Mizuho raised their target price on shares of STORE Capital from $36.00 to $37.00 and gave the company a neutral rating in a research note on Tuesday, August 24th.
+Raymond James downgraded shares of STORE Capital from an outperform rating to a market perform rating in a research note on Wednesday, August 18th.
+Finally, BMO Capital Markets began coverage on shares of STORE Capital in a research note on Thursday, August 5th.
+They issued a hold rating and a $33.00 target price on the stock.
+Six equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, the stock presently has an average rating of Hold and an average price target of $35.90.

-A number of equities analysts have commented on the stock.
-Mizuho boosted their target price on shares of STORE Capital from $36.00 to $37.00 and gave the stock a neutral rating in a report on Tuesday, August 24th.
-Zacks Investment Research upgraded shares of STORE Capital from a hold rating to a buy rating and set a $38.00 target price for the company in a report on Thursday.
-BMO Capital Markets assumed coverage on shares of STORE Capital in a report on Thursday, August 5th.
-They issued a hold rating and a $33.00 target price for the company.
-Finally, Raymond James downgraded shares of STORE Capital from an outperform rating to a market perform rating in a report on Wednesday, August 18th.
-Six equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, STORE Capital has an average rating of Hold and a consensus price target of $35.90.
+The company also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Stockholders of record on Thursday, September 30th were issued a $0.385 dividend.
+This is a boost from STORE Capital’s previous quarterly dividend of $0.36.
+The ex-dividend date was Wednesday, September 29th.
+This represents a $1.54 annualized dividend and a dividend yield of 4.54%.
+STORE Capital’s dividend payout ratio (DPR) is currently 165.59%.

-In other news, Director Joseph M. Donovan sold 5,000 shares of the business’s stock in a transaction dated Friday, August 27th.
-The stock was sold at an average price of $35.92, for a total transaction of $179,600.00.
-Following the sale, the director now owns 80,581 shares in the company, valued at $2,894,469.52.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-0.88% of the stock is currently owned by insiders.
+In other news, Director Joseph M. Donovan sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, August 27th.
+The shares were sold at an average price of $35.92, for a total value of $179,600.00.
+Following the transaction, the director now owns 80,581 shares in the company, valued at $2,894,469.52.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.88% of the stock is currently owned by company insiders.

 STORE Capital Corp. operates as an internally managed net-lease real estate investment trust.
 The firm engages in the acquisition, investment, management, and ownership of single tenant operational real estate properties.
 The company was founded by Mary Fedewa, Morton H. Fleischer, Christopher H. Volk, Catherine Long, Michael J.